 With regard to Article 1, paras 8 and 9, the EU and its MS propose the following:

 [8.
-“Marine genetic material” means any material of marine plant, animal, microbial or other origin containing functional units of heredity [collected from areas beyond national jurisdiction] [; it does not include material made from material, such as derivatives, or information describing material, such as genetic sequence data].]
+“Marine genetic material” means any material of marine plant, animal, microbial or other origin containing functional units of heredity.]

 The EU and its MS support Art.
 1, para.
 9, alt 2: